-Referrals for case managment must be made to Ramsey County Mental Health Intake, 651-266-7890.
+Referrals for case management must be made to Ramsey County Mental Health Intake, 651-266-7890.
 A referral by a Mental Health Professional is required.
 This professional could be a psychiatrist, psychologist, nurse, or a social worker.

 Assertive Community Treatment (ACT)

 Assertive Community Treatment (ACT) is a form of case management; it is a model for providing comprehensive community-based treatment to persons with severe and persistent mental illness.